-I've never actually seen the LouseBuster … there is no one in my area yet offering this service.
-If someone in my family were to get head lice in the future, though, I would check around and investigate possible treatment with this device.
+I've never actually seen the AirAllé … when my kids got lice, there was no one in my area yet offering this service.
+If my family were to get head lice in the future, though, I would check around and investigate possible treatment with this device.

 The heat treatment only takes about 30 minutes, and a clinical study concluded that it kills/removes 95% of lice and kills 99% of the eggs.